bilije/MineSweeper/README.md

 # MineSweeper
-It's my version of Minesweeper made for fun
+It's my version of Minesweeper made for fun.

-\n Whole code and resources are in "src" folder
+Whole code and resources are in "src" folder